 The latest Your Voice feature, giving LBV members a platform for their views on the current business landscape in Leicester.

-Communication strategy consultancy 1284 was founded in the summer of 2020 by former Leicester Mercury editor George Oliver.
-It is based at Loughborough University Science and Enterprise Park (LUSEP) and operates between the university campus and Leicester.
+1284 is an award-winning corporate communications agency.
+Its Chartered PR professionals work with innovative people and businesses across the East Midlands.
+1284 was founded in 2020 by former Leicester Mercury editor George Oliver and is based at Loughborough University Science and Enterprise Park (LUSEP)

 How would you describe what your business does?